Monti Trebulani

 They take their name from the ancient city of Trebula Balliensis, a Roman colony founded in the 3rd-2nd century BC, whose remains are in the frazione Treglia of the comune of Pontelatone.

-The range has a length of some 20 km, from north to south, starting from the territory of Pietravairano to Bellona.
+The range has a length of approximately 20 km, from north to south, starting from the territory of Pietravairano to Bellona.
+The highest peak in the range is Monte Maggiore, at 1,036 metres (3,999 ft).

 Sights include the grotto of San Michele, in the comune of Liberi.